go101/go101/pages/generics/444-first-look-of-custom-generics.md

 * The type of its method `Do` of the instantiated type `Lockable[[]byte]` is `func(f func(*[]byte))`.

-Please note that, the type parameter names used in a method declaration for a generic base type are not required to be the same as the corresponding ones used in the generic type specificaiton.
+Please note that, the type parameter names used in a method declaration for a generic base type are not required to be the same as the corresponding ones used in the generic type specification.
 For example, the above method declaration is equivalent to the following rewritten one.

 ```Go